Manager, Public and Government Affairs, OH

 C: (937) 558-8427

-“With today’s exciting advances in vehicle technology, there is a greater need for naming that clearly signals to a driver what the system does,” said Greg Brannon, AAA’s director of Automotive Engineering and Industry Relations.
+“With today’s exciting advances in vehicle technology, there is a greater need for naming that clearly signals to a driver what the system does,” said AAA Director of Automotive Services, Bob Kazmierczak.
 “Vague or confusing terminology may lead someone to overestimate a system’s capability, unintentionally placing the driver and others on the road at risk.”

 In partnership with the Automobile Club of Southern California’s Automotive Research Center, AAA tested four vehicles equipped with systems that combine technologies such as adaptive cruise control and lane keeping assist to help maintain lane position, forward speed and following distance in relation to a lead vehicle.
 Closed-course and on-road testing evaluated performance in typical driving situations where the technology generally behaved as expected.
 However, there were a number of instances in both environments that caused these systems to act in an unpredictable manner, requiring driver intervention to avoid a potential collision.